1. Seek initial advice at an early stage.

 9. Keep a sense of proportion.

 It is extremely important through the divorce process to continually undertake a costs benefit analysis and to assess whether the costs being incurred are proportionate to the value of the assets being argued over.
 There is little monetary justification for spending legal costs of £30,000 to go to trial if you are only £20,000 apart in terms of your settlement positions.
 Costs orders in financial proceedings are rarely made unless there has been serious litigation misconduct, so you are unlikely to recover your costs as a matter of course.
+If you think you ex has hidden assets ask yourself how much you think this might be before embarking on a lot of legal costs to chase this down.

 10. Talk to each other.